-Mycotoxins are substances, called secondary metabolites, produced by moulds and fungi that are normally present in small quantities in the environment as a form of defence for the organism.
+Mycotoxins are substances, called secondary metabolites, produced by moulds that are normally present in small quantities in the environment as a form of defence for the organism.

 If they are present in high amounts, as may occur in water damaged buildings, they become potentially harmful to human health.

-The range of Mycotoxins that are currently being analysed and reported is extensive with over 500+ individual myctotoxins now identifiable.
+The range of Mycotoxins that are currently being analysed and reported is extensive with over 500+ individual mytotoxins now identifiable.

-Biotoxins are thought to travel from the growing mould/bacterial culture by attaching to very fine particultes which may evolve from the breakdown of the growth.
+Biotoxins are thought to travel from the growing mould/bacterial culture by attaching to very fine particulates which may evolve from the breakdown of the growth.

 These particulates can be very small - nanoparticulate in fact.
 Being so small allows them to penetrate walls and other building elements so that hidden mould can be much more of a problem than meets the eye.